dineshsonachalam/netflix-hackathon/README.md

 ### FRONTEND

-* Implementd front end using HTML, BOOTSTRAP, JS.
+* Implemented front end using HTML, BOOTSTRAP, JS.
 * On every page load I have made a REST call to the above mentioned backend and fetched all the kings details.
 * I have listed the kings based upon their rating
 * When clicked on the king's name I have showed all the details of the king in the same page.